 A high-interest savings account can help you to grow your savings and maintain the purchasing power of your funds to a large extent.

-For longer-term financial goals, you may benefit from investing your funds using ETFs inside a portfolio that’s designed to match your risk tolerance.
+For longer-term financial goals, you may benefit from investing your funds using ETFs inside a portfolio designed to match your risk tolerance.

 CI High Interest Savings Account Review